HyperspaceAlmanac/TwistedShowdown/README.md

 # Magical Creatures Liberation Front
 Game made for Core Creators Game Jam within one month.
 The theme of the contest is "Twist," and in this game, the player gets to play a member of the Magical Creatures Liberation Front.
+This is a project on CORE game platform, and this is for a game that can be played there.

 # Link to game: